wildtruc/winestarter/README.md

 Note to MAC users: The script will probably works for you (don't know for Yad), but it need somme desktop environnent I don't have or know.
 So, if you want it, give a hand !

-# Basics
-The project comes with 2 scripts:
- - `winestarter`: the command line base.
- - `winestarter_conf`: the Yad graphical interface

-Config file and configuration UI are completly independent and script can work without the UI

-Note that all OpenGL environment variables are dedicated to Nvidia Graphic cards

 # OS Depencies
  - Yad (zenity fork)
- - lftp (for PoL packages download)
+ - wget (for PoL packages download, usualy by default in all distros)
- - ImageMagick (for image convertion, mostly by default in all distros)
+ - ImageMagick (for image convertion, usualy by default in all distros)
- - strings (for MS Icons reading, mostly by default in all distros)
+ - strings (for Wine/Ms lnk file reading, usualy by default in all distros)
  - icoutils (for MS Icons png extraction, name can vary by distro)
+ - Winetricks (for dlls downlaod and install, usualy in non-free distros repos)

 --------
 ## Features
- - Create and configure a basic Wine bottle
+ - Create and configure a basic Wine bottle (32 or 64)
  - Configure a custom Wine binaries directory
  - Install Winestricks packages
  - Create and configure a Wine registry